chrisvel/wreeto_official/README.md

 ## Features

-- No more crappy UIs
+- No more crappy UIs, less is more
 - Create unlimited notes with Markdown format
 - Unlimited Categories
 - List notes by Category or SubCategory